277: No Such Thing As An Elephant Polo Rider In A Sombrero

 Sorry,

+Cyberweb.
 Cyberweb, load down.

+Yeah, you're right.
+It is all digital now, isn't it?
 So it means that the only paper on set is Starbucks Cups.

 I assume that's some sort of spoiler, but I can't work out how.
+So they have a real problem with their stuff being spoilered.

-And this is a massive problem because they can just spot scenes being filmed and and you know they can find out that way.
+people fly drones very near where they're filming.
+And this is a massive problem because they can just spot scenes being filmed, and you know, they can find out that way.

-So what Game of Thrones did when they were making it, they filmed some of their scenes, they were in Northern Ireland, they filmed some of their scenes very close to Belfast Airport because it's a designated no-drone area.
+So, what Game of Thrones did when they were making it, they filmed some of their scenes, they were in Northern Ireland, they filmed some of their scenes very close to Belfast Airport because it's a designated no-drone area.

-But surely it's also a designated no-dragger area.
+But surely, it's also a designated no-dragger area.

 That's true.
+Wow.

 So, are there some shots where EasyJet just comes flying past?

 They also do have drone zappers for when they can't fly near Belfast.
+So it's a drone killer that can intercept, like it's a digital thing.

 It can intercept drones and immediately force them to land.